RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### ![h4_gpl](https://github.com/RenneJ/hh-infosec-course/assets/97522117/d118419a-be03-4c28-a998-c6a3cb814c99)
 > Figure 2.
 GPL Foundations.
 Src: https://www.gnu.org/licenses/quick-guide-gplv3.html

+All the data encrypted by KeePassXC is stored locally.
+If you wish to use KeePassXC on different platforms and devices you can upload the database to cloud yourself or use any method of file sharing you see fit (e.g. USB memory device).

 # Sources

+Smith, B. 2022.
+A Quick Guide to GPLv3. https://www.gnu.org/licenses/quick-guide-gplv3.html.
+Read: 2023/09/15

 KeePassXC Team 2023.
 Documentation and FAQ. https://keepassxc.org/docs/.
 Read: 2023/09/15